raganwald/hashlife/README.md

-# Hashlife
+# HashLife

 This is an implementation of [Conway's Game of Life][gol] in the browser, using Bill Gosper's [HashLife] algorithm.
-The original version was written to accompany the [La Hermosa Vida][lhs] talk at SpainJS, 2013.
+The original version was written to accompany my [La Hermosa Vida][lhs] talk at SpainJS, 2013.

 You can try it online [here][try].